An Intervention Order is a court order that imposes restrictions on how you can act towards the protected person.

 Here are your options for contesting an intervention order:

 - You can attend the hearing and agree to the intervention order but disagree with the allegations made by the applicant.
 This is called consenting without admissions.
-If you can live with the conditions set in the order then you can accept it, without admitting the accusations made by the applicant.
+If you can live with the conditions set in the order then you can accept them, without admitting the accusations made by the applicant.
 The court will just issue an order without determining if you are guilty or not.

 - You can attend the hearing and propose an undertaking instead of an order.
 An undertaking is written promise to act in a certain way.
 This option is more advantageous because breaking an undertaking will not result in criminal liability, unless you commit an offence.